Countdown Begins: AATCOC Prepares to Launch the First-Ever Asian Hajj and Umrah Expo 2024 at Delhi | www.lokmattimes.com

 Countdown Begins: AATCOC Prepares to Launch the First-Ever Asian Hajj and Umrah Expo 2024 at Delhi

-PNN New Delhi [India], December 1: The Asian Arab Trade Chamber of Commerce (AATCOC) is proud to announce the ...
+New Delhi (India), December 2: The Asian Arab Trade Chamber of Commerce (AATCOC) is proud to announce the launch ...

-New Delhi [India], December 1: The Asian Arab Trade Chamber of Commerce (AATCOC) is proud to announce the launch of the inaugural Asian Hajj and Umrah Expo 2024, a groundbreaking event set to take place from the 16th to the 18th of January at the prestigious India Expo Mart in Greater Noida, Delhi NCR.
+New Delhi (India), December 2: The Asian Arab Trade Chamber of Commerce (AATCOC) is proud to announce the launch of the inaugural Asian Hajj and Umrah Expo 2024, a groundbreaking event set to take place from the 16th to the 18th of January at the prestigious India Expo Mart in Greater Noida, Delhi NCR.

 With a vision to foster cultural and religious exchange, AATCOC, under the dynamic leadership of Managing Director Abdul Musaddiq, has meticulously curated this expo to provide a comprehensive platform for individuals and businesses involved in facilitating the sacred pilgrimages of Hajj and Umrah.